Migrate your PHP codebase to async

 The migration ladder — go at your own pace

 Each rung is functional on its own.
+With ext-zealphp, coroutines work at every rung — the ladder is about which framework features you adopt, not about unlocking concurrency.
 Stop at the rung that gives you enough upside without forcing changes you're not ready for.
-Most real migrations stay between rungs 1 and 3 for months before reaching 4.

 public/public/about.php → /about · public/users/list.php → /users/list